suxiao1995/CorePythonProgrammingExercise/README.md

 # CorePythonProgrammingExercise-
 The exercises after every chapter in "Core Python Programming".
-Welcome to correct the error！
+Welcome to correct the error!
 ：）